Matcha.Guide

 Final Verdict

-Ippodo earns its reputation.
-After testing the range extensively, this is among the finest matcha available to UK buyers.
-Ummon-no-mukashi is the standout — it delivers genuinely world-class flavour at a price that, while not cheap, feels fair for what you get.
-Ikuyo is a respectable starting point, and Kanro is a transcendent experience for those willing to invest.
+Ippodo scored highly in our tasting notes.
+After testing the range, we would place it among the strongest matcha options available to UK buyers.
+Ummon-no-mukashi is the standout — it delivers high-end ceremonial flavour in our notes at a price that, while not cheap, feels fair for what you get.
+Ikuyo is a respectable starting point, and Kanro is the most luxurious option we tested for buyers willing to invest.

 The caveats are real: shipping from Japan adds cost and wait time, the 20g tins disappear quickly, and none of these grades make sense for latte drinkers.
-But for anyone serious about matcha as a craft, Ippodo is essential drinking.
-Three hundred years of expertise isn't marketing — it's in every bowl.
+But for anyone serious about matcha as a craft, Ippodo belongs on the shortlist.
+In our tasting notes, the brand history is backed up by the cup quality.

 Our recommendation: Start with Ummon.
 If it moves you, try Kanro.